valb3r/JSimplePlots/README.md

 # What is this

-This is simple plot helper library that uses Jzy3D for all heavy lifting.
-The idea is to implement Fluent-API that describes available actions and to be short and concise.
+This is simple plot helper library that uses [**awesome Jzy3D**](https://github.com/jzy3d/jzy3d-api) for all heavy lifting.
+The idea is to implement Fluent-API that describes available actions is short and concise.

+# Need to draw a plot from IntelliJ using Kotlin (or Java)?
+# Need to draw a plot from terminal?

 # Usage